API Portal overview

 This section describes the type of users and their roles in API Portal.

 - Organization administrators – Full control over their organization in API Manager and the users and applications belonging to it.
-They have also an additional menu item, Users, in the API Portal menu.
+They have access to an additional menu item, Users, in the API Portal menu.

 - Joomla! administrators - Full control over API Portal configuration (look and feel, and localization).